Theoretical Foundations of Conformal Prediction: A general outlook through weighted permutations

 \section{A general outlook through weighted permutations}

-As a rejoinder, let us zoom out and reinterpret conformal prediction through weighted distributions over permutations.
+To conclude this chapter, let us zoom out and reinterpret conformal prediction through general distributions over permutations of the data.
 With this lens, we will see that it is possible to generalize conformal prediction to work with any joint distribution of the data.
-In particular, we now give an extension that applies even when the joint distribution and test point are not exchangeable, and the algorithm is not symmetric.
+In particular, we now give an extension that applies even when the joint distribution and test point are not exchangeable, and the algorithm is not necessarily symmetric.

 The fundamental idea is that if we know the probability of observing every ordering of the data points conditionally on their values, this is enough to run conformal prediction.
-To make this more concrete, we will again write $Z_i =(X_i,Y_i)$, and define $f:(\cX\times\cY)^{n+1}\to\R$ to be the joint density of $(Z_1,\dots,Z_{n+1})$, with respect to some base measure on $\cX\times\cY$ (in particular, if the data has a continuous joint distribution, then $f$ is simply the joint density in the usual sense, while if the data is discrete, then $f$ is the joint probability mass function).
+To make this more concrete, we will again write $Z_i =(X_i,Y_i)$, and define $f:(\cX\times\cY)^{n+1}\to\R$ to be the joint density of $(Z_1,\dots,Z_{n+1})$, with respect to some base measure on $\cX\times\cY$ (in particular, if the data has a continuous joint distribution, then $f$ can be taken to be the joint density in the usual sense, while if the data is discrete, then $f$ can be the joint probability mass function).
 If we assume exchangeability, then $f$ must be a symmetric function---but in this section, we are working in a general setting where $f$ may be arbitrary.
 Now recall that $\widehat{P}_{n+1}$ denotes the empirical distribution of the $n+1$ data points---informally, observing $\widehat{P}_{n+1}$ means that we have observed the \emph{collection} of data points $Z_1,\dots,Z_{n+1}$, but not their order, and in particular we do not know which one of these $n+1$ data points is equal to the test point, $Z_{n+1}$.
 Then we can verify that the conditional distribution of the test point $Z_{n+1}$, given the empirical distribution $\widehat{P}_{n+1}$, is equal to

 That is, once we fix the \emph{values} of the data points, then we can explicitly describe the distribution of the test point in terms of their \emph{ordering}, if we have knowledge of the joint density $f$.
-This is just a generalized version of Proposition~\ref{prop:weighted-exchangeability}.
+This can be viewed as a generalized version of Proposition~\ref{prop:weighted-exchangeability}.

 With this conditional distribution in hand, we can now construct prediction sets using a generalized form of weighted conformal prediction.
 First, we need some notation: let $Z^y_1,\dots,Z^y_{n+1}$ index the dataset comprised of the training points and the hypothesized test point $(X_{n+1},y)$, i.e.,